2020 World Series: Aftermath

+Justin Turner COVID-19 incident

+During the postgame celebrations, it was announced that Justin Turner was removed in the eighth inning due to a positive COVID-19 test result.
+Despite tweeting that he was asymptomatic, Turner nevertheless took part in the celebration after the Dodgers had won the game, violating MLB protocols.
+He was the first player to test positive for the virus during the postseason bubble.
+The next day, Major League Baseball announced that Turner would be under investigation.
+On November 6, Turner apologized for the incident and received no punishment from commissioner Rob Manfred, who admitted that MLB could have handled the situation better.

 Dodgers

 Minutes after the final out, Los Angeles International Airport, Los Angeles City Hall, L.A.
-Live, the Santa Monica Pier and many other Los Angeles landmarks lit up blue to celebrate the Dodgers’ World Series championship.
-Retired Hall of Fame broadcaster Vin Scully, the voice of the from Dodgers from 1950 to 2016, congratulated his former team on Twitter and it was announced a few days later that Scully would narrate the team's year-end championship documentary.
-The 2020 championship was the final Dodgers' title Scully was able to witness until his death in August 2022.
+Live, the Santa Monica Pier and many other Los Angeles landmarks lit up blue to celebrate the Dodgers' World Series championship.
+Retired Hall of Fame broadcaster Vin Scully, the voice of the Dodgers from 1950 to 2016, congratulated his former team on Twitter and it was announced a few days later that Scully would narrate the team's year-end championship documentary.
+The 2020 championship was the final Dodgers' title Scully was able to witness before his death in August 2022.

 With the Lakers having won the NBA Finals, Los Angeles repeated its achievement of having NBA and World Series champions in the same year, as both the Lakers and Dodgers had won in 1988.
-In fact, just 16 days had passed between the Lakers and Dodgers championship wins, which was the shortest timespan for two championships in the same city.
-16 months later, the Los Angeles Rams would win Super Bowl LVI over the Cincinnati Bengals, and to follow it up 8 months after that the LAFC went on to win the 2022 MLS Cup in a penalty shootout by defeating the Philadelphia Union, meaning Los Angeles would be the first city to celebrate NBA, MLB, NFL, and MLS championships within a two-year span.
+16 months later, the Los Angeles Rams would win Super Bowl LVI over the Cincinnati Bengals, and to follow it up 8 months later, LAFC went on to win the 2022 MLS Cup in a penalty shootout by defeating the Philadelphia Union, meaning Los Angeles would be the first city to celebrate NBA, MLB, NFL, and MLS championships within a two-year span.